 Common areas and other building amenities

 - Common lounge on the first floor has a large TV, piano, and vending machines.
-The Kitchen on the first floor has a refrigerator, microwave, stove, oven, and space to sit and eat..
+The Kitchen on the ground floor has a refrigerator, microwave, stove, oven, and space to sit and eat..

 - Screens are provided